It’s the most wonderful time of the year!

 - Cost: Microscopes can be expensive.
 There are some really great microscopes out there that will cost a few hundred dollars, and they’re pretty fantastic.
 However, there are some really great microscopes out there that won’t burn a hole in your wallet!

-As for us, I have a couple of recommendations:
+As for us, I have a couple of recommendations (this post contains affiliate links):

 Vivitar Microscope Kit